benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

-# AV_Ultimate_Student_Hunt
+## AV Ultimate Student Hunt
-Solution for the Ultimate Student Hunt Challenge.
+This set of scripts is a solution for the Ultimate Student Hunt Challenge from Analyics Vidhya.